Symptoms of intestinal parasites and a functional medicine approach

 How we can help with treatment of your parasite infection

 At Advanced Functional Medicine, we often see patients with long-term health issues that have not been resolved.
 In some of these patients, after testing, we discover that parasites have been impacting their health and well-being in many different ways.
-With effective treatment, including diet modifications, herbs, and supplements, we can get them back to living life well, eradicating the havoc parasites can cause in the body.

 If you would like more information on parasites, testing for parasites and effective treatment of parasites, please contact us at 1800 11 22 36 or complete the form below.